dasnoopy/MyAdwaita-Colors/README.md

 Python bash script to set an accent color (from 24 preset) to gnome-shell and gtk3-gtk4 themes ( **gnome v46 only** )

 **Disclaimer:**
-This script is based on my distro configuration.May not work properly on your system!
+- This script may not work properly on your system!

 **Requirements:**
 - python 3.x